-The Dean convenes the College's Welfare Committee and plays a central role in developing and coordinating College policy on Student Health and Welfare.
+The Dean, Dr Ian Kiaer (Tutorial Fellow in Fine Art) convenes the College's Welfare Committee and plays a central role in developing and coordinating College policy on Student Health and Welfare.

 E.3.2.
 The Chaplain

 The College Chaplain, Julia Baldwin, has a room (Heberden 1) just above the JCR.
 She is available to listen in confidence to any member of the College on any matter at any time, day or night, and is well-placed to refer students to agencies which may best help them.
 Knock on her door or email her to make an appointment to see her.